CESNET/eduroam-icinga/doc/icinga2_setup.md

 For simple interaction with icinga2 through web browser, icingaweb2 is needed.
 This package has been also taken from official icinga2 package repositories (see [icinga2 setup](#icinga2-setup)).

-To use icingaweb2 with icinga2 a database is also needed.
+To use icingaweb2 with Icinga 2 a database is also needed.
 Icingaweb2 supports mysql and postgresql.
 Mysql has been chosen as database for our setup for historical reasons and compatilibity with other tools.

 Mysql has been installed from official debian repositories.
 Mysql setup is not covered in this guide.